How to up the EMS ante

 When evaluating legal compliance, consider the best method for your organisation, including development of a site inspection checklist, management reporting and auditing.
 Don't forget that those responsible for its evaluation should have both training and experience.

-If you haven't already developed your EMS, take the time to plan.
-Identify the required human, financial and physical resources, including allocating ongoing resources for training, running programs, EMS coordination and more.
+If you haven't already developed your environmental management system, take the time to plan.
+Identify the required human, financial and physical resources, including allocating ongoing resources for training, running programs, environmental management system coordination and more.

 Ensure all key responsibilities are assigned and agreed to prior to its development.
 Otherwise, as one large organisation I worked with found out, there wasn't anyone available to run the system.
-In this instance, the people coordinating the EMS development should have spent more time planning the project as they didn't have the authority to delegate responsibility or have the full backing of senior management.
+In this instance, the people coordinating the environmental management system development should have spent more time planning the project as they didn't have the authority to delegate responsibility or have the full backing of senior management.